-Fides et ratio 20 years later
+Fides et ratio today

-The philosophical currents that troubled John Paul II twenty years ago and moved him to write Fides et ratio haven’t disappeared.
+The philosophical currents that troubled John Paul II over twenty years ago and moved him to write Fides et ratio haven’t disappeared.
 If anything, they have become more prominent.
 In that respect, we could say that the encyclical is even more relevant today than it was in 1998.

 However, as I hope I have made clear, Fides et ratio wasn’t just a warning against errors.
 By also reflecting on the positive ways that philosophy and theology should work together John Paul wished to revitalize Catholic philosophy and theology.
 But for that to happen we must take his message to heart.
-On this twentieth anniversary of the promulgation of Fides et ratio I invite all Catholic philosophers and theologians to do just that.
+On this anniversary of the promulgation of Fides et ratio I invite all Catholic philosophers and theologians to do just that.

 i I’m not saying that philosophy can’t conclusively prove that we have a divine Creator or that our happiness ultimately lies in him.
 What I’m saying is that philosophy can’t demonstrate in a formal way that this divinity is the Christian God.